 It was a nice Sunday the sun was out, a bit on the chilly side with 5 degrees celsius, the wind at was strong came in from NNE.
 I got my bike out and went for a ride around Ringvaart near Amsterdam.

-Riding along Ringvaart you come across many bridges, that makes Ringvaart a great training ground for doing intervals, my ride today was all about intervals.
-There are traffic lights at at many of the bridges, which makes it ideal to stop and get into a ride with a group.
+Riding along Ringvaart you come across many bridges, that make Ringvaart a great training ground for doing intervals, my ride today was all about intervals.
+There are traffic lights at many of the bridges, which makes it ideal to stop and get into a ride with a group.

-The Ringvaart canal are used for rowing and once a year the OC&C Ringvaart Regatta is arranged which is a 100 km rowing event.
-More info here.
+The Ringvaart canal is used for rowing and once a year the OC&C Ringvaart Regatta is arranged which is a 100 km rowing event.

 Here some pictures I took during the ride.